 - Completely apart: the women remained uninvolved with their partner from the second interview to the end of the study

-- Fluid – Women who were involved with their partner for at least one time point [during]…the last 6 months of the study, but were “out” of the relationship for at least one time point between the second interview and the end of the study.
+- Fluid: women who were involved with their partner for at least a one-time point [during]…the last 6 months of the study, but were “out” of the relationship for at least a one-time point between the second interview and the end of the study.

 Where this study is helpful is it showed how women fare in an abusive relationship based on their decisions to stay, leave or live out some combination of the two.